Chart Color Schemes

 Slacks Creek is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Slacks Creek had 78.5% houses and 21.5% other dwellings (semi-detached, apartments, 'other' dwellings) in its latest Census evaluation, compared to Brisbane metro's 77.9% houses and 22.2% other dwellings.
-Home ownership was at 21.8% in Slacks Creek, with mortgaged dwellings at 33.8%, and rented ones at 44.5%.
-The median monthly mortgage repayment was $1,430, lower than Brisbane metro's average of $1,638.
-Median weekly rent in the area was $310, compared to Brisbane metro's $320.
-Nationally, Slacks Creek's median monthly mortgage repayments were significantly lower at $1,430 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Slacks Creek's dwelling structures, as per the latest Census data, were 78.5% houses and 21.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 78.9% houses and 22.2% other dwellings.
+Home ownership in Slacks Creek stood at 21.8%, with mortgaged dwellings at 33.8% and rented ones at 44.5%.
+The median monthly mortgage repayment was $1,430, below Brisbane metro's average of $1,638.
+Median weekly rent in Slacks Creek was $310, compared to Brisbane metro's $320.
+Nationally, Slacks Creek's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing